-When Seth Goldman co-founded Honest in 1998, his mission was to produce high-quality freshly brewed tea, bottle it and rack it up in shop refrigerators across the USA.
-With a passion for social responsibility, mission-driven entrepreneurship and a critical investment from Coca-Cola, he succeeded.
-Here, he outlines the philosophy behind the brand.
-He also explains how Honest is launching three new herbal teas in Britain.
+When Seth Goldman co-founded Honest in 1998, his mission was to produce high-quality freshly brewed tea, bottle it and rack it up in shop refrigerators across the US.
+With a passion for social responsibility, mission-driven entrepreneurship and a critical investment from The

 Honest is all about authenticity, transparency and simplicity.
 We’re a mission-driven business.
 What we’re about is connecting people to nature, offering them healthier drinks and having a positive impact on the communities we source our ingredients from.